 Length: 7 miles

-The vistas of Scotland are some of the most stunning in the UK and this trail along the eastern side of Loch Lomond and the Trossachs National Park is no exception.
-As well as offering breath-taking views, kids will love the activities available at the Scottish Woollen Centre in Aberfoyle (where you can see birds of prey, sheepdogs and duck shows), the Trossachs Holiday Park and Action Adventure Activities.
+The vistas of Scotland are some of the most stunning in the UK and, this trail along the eastern side of Loch Lomond and the Trossachs National Park, is no exception.
+This is an excellent family cycling route as it offers breath-taking views and the kids will love the activities available at the Scottish Woollen Centre in Aberfoyle.
+Here, you can see birds of prey, sheepdogs and duck shows, the Trossachs Holiday Park and Action-Adventure Activities.

 Kincardine to Charlestown